Video by Carrie Clark

 Today, she also uses her voice to create real change and opportunities for women — opportunities that would not have happened to her, if not for her past female mentors.

-To catch more female coaches who are advocating for women equality, watch Game On: Women Can Coach.
+To catch more female coaches who are advocating for gender equality, watch Game On: Women Can Coach.
 Game On: Woman Can Coach is a Twin Cites Public Television (TPT) documentary that explores the supporting research, dispels false narratives and celebrates female coaching pioneers.
 Produced with the University of Minnesota’s Tucker Center.